theMagicalKarp/pokemon-emerald-refined/README.md

   - This feature eliminates the need for tedious tools or resources, streamlining the gameplay experience and empowering players with essential information at their fingertips.
+- Allow running indoors
+  - By removing movement restrictions indoors, players can navigate environments swiftly, ensuring that transitions between indoor and outdoor settings are seamless and maintain a brisk pace.

 ## What Remains Unchanged